MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-School-Houses/instructions.md

 | ...   | ... |

 {:start="7"}
 7. Display each house name, and the number of S4 and S5 pupils in each house.
-Display the number of pupils from largest to smallest.
+Display the total number of pupils from largest to smallest (one result per house).

 8. Which pupil(s) have the most `A` grades?
 Display them alphabetically.